ccie18643/PyTCP/README.md

 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/tcp_fsm_clt_04.png)

-#### Pre-parse packet sanity check in action
+#### Pre-parse packet sanity checks in action.
- - first screenshot shows stack with sanity check turned off, malformed ICMPv6 packet is able to crash it
+ - The first screenshot shows the stack with the sanity check turned off.
+A malformed ICMPv6 packet can crash it.
- - second screenshot shows stack with sanity check turned on, malformed ICMPv6 packet is being discarded before being passed to ICMPv6 protocol parser
+ - The second screenshot shows the stack with the sanity check turned on.
+A malformed ICMPv6 packet is discarded before being passed to the ICMPv6 protocol parser.
- - third screenshot shows the malformed packet, number of MA records field has been set to 777 despite packet contains only one record
+ - The third screenshot shows the malformed packet.
+The number of MA records field has been set to 777 even though the packet contains only one record.

 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/pre_sanity_chk_01.png)
 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/pre_sanity_chk_02.png)
 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/pre_sanity_chk_03.png)

-#### ARP Probe/Announcement mechanism
+#### ARP Probe/Announcement mechanism.
- - stack is using ARP Probes to find any possible conflicts for every IP address that has been configured
+ - Stack uses ARP Probes to find any possible conflicts for every IP address configured.
- - one of IP addresses (192.168.9.102) is already taken so stack gets notified about it and skips it
+ - One of the IP addresses (192.168.9.102) is already taken, so the stack gets notified about it and skips it.
- - rest of IP addresses are free so stack claims them by sending ARP Announcement for each of them
+ - The rest of the IP addresses are free, so stack claims them by sending ARP Announcement for each of them.

 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/ip_arp_probe_01.png)
 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/ip_arp_probe_02.png)